CodeGator/CG.Purple/README.md

 * For now, SqlServer 2019, or higher.

 ### What 3rd party providers does it support?
 * For sure, SMTP and SendGrid.
-Possibly also Twillio.
-Maybe others, who knows.
+Possibly others, who knows.

 ### How do I contact you?
 If you've spotted a bug in the code please use the project Issues [HERE](https://github.com/CodeGator/CG.Purple/issues)